-Why We Love It: Master Chef Nobuyuki "Nobu" Matsuhisa is the mastermind behind Crystal's Sushi Bar, attached to the Umi Uma (Crystal Symphony) and Silk Road (Crystal Serenity) restaurants.
-Revered for his Japanese cuisine with South American flair, Matsuhisa personally trained the chefs onboard, and it's evident in the food quality.
-The Sushi Bar offers a handful of seats on a first-come, first-served basis, and you can enjoy fresh rolls, sashimi and specials such as yellow tail or salmon tartar with caviar.
-Alternatively, you can order sushi and sashimi as a starter when you dine at Silk Road or Umi Uma.
-There's no cover charge for the Sushi Bar, and each passenger is entitled to one complimentary reservation at the main Nobu restaurant per weeklong cruise.
+Why We Love It: Master Chef Nobuyuki "Nobu" Matsuhisa is the mastermind behind Crystal's Umi Uma & Sushi Bar.
+Revered for his Japanese cuisine with Peruvian flair, Matsuhisa personally trained the chefs onboard, and it's evident in the food quality.
+Reservations are now required for bar seating, and you can enjoy fresh rolls, sashimi and specials such as yellow tail or salmon tartar with caviar.
+Alternatively, you can order sushi and sashimi as a starter when ordering from the main Umi Uma menu.
+Each passenger is entitled to one complimentary reservation at the main Nobu restaurant per weeklong cruise.

 Ships: Nieuw Statendam, Koningsdam, Nieuw Amsterdam and Eurodam

-Why We Love It: Serving dinner for $20, Tamarind offers affordable, high-quality sushi and Asian cuisine in an upscale setting, and includes rolls created exclusively by Holland America Line Culinary Council member Andy Matsuda.
-The menu -- which blends flavors from Southeast Asia, China and Japan -- includes an array of sushi and sashimi options and divides other entrees into four categories: water (seafood), wood (meat), fire (spicy) and earth (vegetarian).
+Why We Love It: Serving dinner for $25, Tamarind offers affordable, high-quality sushi and Asian cuisine in an upscale setting, and includes rolls created exclusively by Holland America Line Culinary Council member Andy Matsuda.
+The menu -- which blends flavors from Southeast Asia, China and Japan -- includes an array of sushi and sashimi options and other regional dishes.
 Tamarind also serves up some of our favorite cocktails at sea such as the jalapeno martini.

-Ships: Adventure of the Seas, Allure of the Seas, Anthem of the Seas, Brilliance of the Seas, Explorer of the Seas, Grandeur of the Seas, Freedom of the Seas (beginning in March 2020), Harmony of the Seas, Legend of the Seas, Oasis of the Seas, Navigator of the Seas, Oasis of the Seas, Odyssey of the Seas (beginning in November 2020), Ovation of the Seas, Quantum of the Seas, Radiance of the Seas, Rhapsody of the Seas, Serenade of the Seas, Splendour of the Seas, Symphony of the Seas, Vision of the Seas and Voyager of the Seas
+Ships: Adventure of the Seas, Allure of the Seas, Anthem of the Seas, Brilliance of the Seas, Explorer of the Seas, Grandeur of the Seas, Freedom of the Seas (beginning in March 2020), Harmony of the Seas, Independence of the Seas, Jewel of the Seas, Mariner of the Seas, Navigator of the Seas, Oasis of the Seas, Odyssey of the Seas (beginning in November 2020), Ovation of the Seas, Quantum of the Seas, Radiance of the Seas, Rhapsody of the Seas, Serenade of the Seas, Spectrum of the Seas, Symphony of the Seas, Vision of the Seas and Voyager of the Seas.

-Ships: Carnival Breeze, Carnival Dream, Carnival Horizon, Carnival Legend, Carnival Pride, Carnival Sunshine and Carnival Vista
+Ships: Carnival Breeze, Carnival Dream, Carnival Horizon, Carnival Legend, Carnival Pride, Carnival Sunshine, Carnival Sunrise and Carnival Vista

 Ships: Norwegian Breakaway, Norwegian Getaway and Norwegian Epic

-Why We Love It: A lively sushi bar is the heart of Wasabi, a small space with a lot to offer.
-The menu is pretty basic at first glance, but its three appetizers and assorted sushi and sashimi options are only a starting point for adventurous eaters.
+Why We Love It: A lively sushi bar is the heart of Norwegian Cruise Line's Wasabi, a small space with a lot to offer.
+The menu is pretty basic at first glance, but its three appetizers and assorted sushi, Yakitori and sashimi options are only a starting point for adventurous eaters.
 If a menu item piques your interest, but you're not keen on one of the ingredients, speak up.
 The chefs have free rein of the kitchen.
 They're full of suggestions and eager to customize orders.
 Prices range from $7 for nigiri to $12 for a uramaki roll.